Orbifold Semiorthogonal Decompositions for Abelian Varieties: orbifold semiorthogonal decomposition for A2/G(4,4,2)

-\begin{proof} \begin{enumerate} \item The functor $\Phi_{1}$ is pullback $\pi^*$ from the coarse moduli.
-The maximal ideal of the origin pulls back to the ideal of $G$-invariant polynomials $(x^2y^2,x^4+y^4)$, and a point $p\neq 0$ to its orbit.
+\item $p$ is not a free orbit and $q$ has a $\mu_2$ stabilizer.
+In this case the orbit $L_p$ of $p$ contains 8 points, and $\Phi_{1}(\mathcal{O}_p)$ is a sheaf supported on $L_p$ with a nilpotent of order 2 at every point. \end{itemize} \end{proposition} \begin{proof} The functor $\Phi_{1}$ is pull-back $\pi^*$ from the coarse moduli space.
+The maximal ideal of the origin pulls back to the ideal of $G$-invariant polynomials $(x^2y^2,x^4+y^4)$, and a point $p\neq 0$ pulls back to its orbit.

-If $p$ has trivial stabilizer, then the pull back of its image under $X\to \bar{X}$ consists of 16 points, all belonging to the locus where the quotient map is a local isomorphism.
+If $q$ has trivial stabilizer, then $L_p$ consists of 16 points, all belonging to the locus where the quotient map is a local isomorphism.